 In addition to omega fatty acids, pet foods offering a different combination of ingredients and probiotics may be beneficial for dogs with environmental allergies.
 Limiting the number of different protein sources can help lower your dog’s overall exposure to allergens, including environmental ones, and decrease stress on the immune system.
 Feeding a dog food containing probiotics, or beneficial bacteria, can directly and positively affect the part of the immune system associated with the gastrointestinal tract and decrease growth of “bad” bacteria.

-Many of the Diamond Naturals Grain-Free and Diamond Naturals dry dog foods contain a moderate amount of fat, optimal omega-6 to omega-3 fatty acid ratio and guaranteed probiotics.
-The Diamond Naturals Grain-Free formulas also may provide an ingredient profile that’s different from what your dog is currently eating.
-Read more about Diamond Naturals Grain-Free and Diamond Naturals dog foods to find out if one is right for your pet.
-You can also check out the Diamond Product Finder for more information.
+Many of the Diamond Naturals dry dog foods contain a moderate amount of fat, optimal omega-6 to omega-3 fatty acid ratio and guaranteed probiotics.
+Read more about Diamond Naturals dog foods to find out if one is right for your pet.
+You can also check out the Diamond Formula Finder for more information.

 Before making any big changes to your dog’s diet, be sure to consult your veterinarian to ensure all of his nutritional needs are met.